mnopqr1/mnopqr1.github.io/_posts/2021-02-18-my-little-parser.markdown

 [^a]: How do you get footnotes in a title in Markdown?
 And can you do footnotes of footnotes?
 Yes, I like [David Foster Wallace](https://fs.blog/2012/04/david-foster-wallace-this-is-water/).

 [^2]: I know this because I tracked my time with [toggl](https://www.toggl.com).
 It works well and has a reasonably convenient desktop app, but I wouldn't mind switching to a free open source version instead of this freemium thing.
 Or maybe I should write one as my web dev project...?
 In any case tracking time helps me combat procrastination.

+[^4]: _Added 19 Feb._ By discussing this issue just now with two fellow Recursers whose "native" language for doing OO is Python, I learned that:

+    a. the confusion exists just as much going the other way: if you first learn objects in Python then the way Java does objects just seems weird;

+    b. the example I give here is weird in at least two ways:

+       * the variables in Tokenizer are class variables instead of instance variables, they should really be defined in a constructor,

+       * the line `an_interesting_token = tokenizer.current_token` is just something you shouldn't do in Python, precisely because it gives weird results like in my example;

+    c.
+I could go through Exercise 40-44 of [Learn Python The Hard Way](https://learnpythonthehardway.org/python3/) to learn more.